 My son enjoyed the reed seat and other items while we waited to be served.

 Now I was pretty impressed with how nice these Islanders were.

 It was no trouble for the owner to go and get a rug, and have my son on the donkey.

 She had the loveliest long hair and came with pompom hair ties that were woven for me to buy.

 I haven’t seen these for sale in the general tourist markets, and they have a bit of a memory, so at $3 I snapped them up.

-They will hopefully become curtain ties, or hang off our hammock we have bought.
+They will hopefully become curtain ties or hang off the hammock we have bought.